-He also has a keen interest in food, and reviews restaurants for Metro magazine.
-A former PR, Jesse is a popular MC choice thanks to his corporate-friendly wit and charm; he's hosted some of New Zealand's most prestigious awards ceremonies and continues to receive A+ feedback from clients across a range of industries.
+A former PR professional, Jesse is a popular MC choice thanks to his corporate-friendly wit and charm; he's hosted some of New Zealand's most prestigious awards ceremonies and continues to receive fantastic feedback from clients across a range of industries.

 In a career spanning more than 25 years Mike McRoberts is best known for his reporting from some of the world’s most dangerous places.

 Phil is one of NZ’s leading all round sporting journalist and author of many books, including biographies for Grizz, Wylie, Joe Stanley, Mike Brewer, skipping rope Man Billy Graham and most recently Valerie Adams

 The Bug Man, Ruud is equally at home, talking about human or insects – in fact he draws interesting parallels in their lives.

 Most well known for founding the Student Volunteer Army after the Christchurch earthquakes and for his work in the international disaster risk community, Sam returned home in 2016 to develop a social enterprise called ‘WeVisit that connects and shared skills between generations.

 Born in Taranaki, Ben cut his comedy chops in Wellington before making the move to London where he honed his craft to the fine tuned beast we now see.

 After surviving an abusive childhood and repeated trauma in the Christchurch Earthquake, Billie Jordan used these experiences as a catalyst for improving the lives of people in her community.
 She established The Hip Op-eration Crew; a hip hop dance group consisting of members aged 71 to 96 years old.

 In 2014, Bruce "Pic" Picot sold his millionth jar of peanut butter.